-On December 30, 2020, we entered into a Loan and Security Agreement, or the LSA, with Silicon Valley Bank, or SVB.
+On December 30, 2020, we entered into a Loan and Security Agreement, or the SVB LSA, with Silicon Valley Bank, or SVB.
 The credit facility has an available borrowing capacity of the (a) lesser of (i) \$50 million, which capacity will increase to \$75 million upon consummation of an initial public offering or (ii) the amount available under the borrowing base, minus (b) the outstanding principal balance of any advances made under the credit facility.
 The borrowing base is the product of a (a) monthly recurring revenue, as defined in the LSA, multiplied by (b) an advance rate as set forth in the LSA.

-Under the LSA, which is currently in effect through December 30, 2022, we paid an initial administrative fee of \$175,000, and will pay a one-year anniversary fee of \$175,000, an unused facility fee in an amount equal to 0.3% per annum of the average unused portion of the credit facility (if applicable), and additional fees triggered upon the consummation of an initial public offering, provided the gross proceeds of such initial public offering exceed \$100 million.
+Under the SVB LSA, which is currently in effect through December 30, 2022, we paid an initial administrative fee of \$175,000, and will pay a one-year anniversary fee of \$175,000, an unused facility fee in an amount equal to 0.3% per annum of the average unused portion of the credit facility (if applicable), and additional fees triggered upon the consummation of an initial public offering, provided the gross proceeds of such initial public offering exceed \$100 million.
 However, there are no additional fees or penalties payable by us in the event we elect to repay the principal amount outstanding under the SVB LSA prior to its maturity date.

-Subject to certain exceptions, borrowings under the SVB LSA accrue interest at a rate equal to the greater of (i) a floating per annum rate equal to 0.50% above the prime rate set forth in the LSA or (ii) a fixed per annum rate equal to 3.75%; in each case interest is paid on a monthly basis.
+Subject to certain exceptions, borrowings under the SVB LSA accrue interest at a rate equal to the greater of (i) a floating per annum rate equal to 0.50% above the prime rate set forth in the SVB LSA or (ii) a fixed per annum rate equal to 3.75%; in each case interest is paid on a monthly basis.
 Upon the consummation of an initial public offering, the interest rates on borrowings under the credit facility will decrease to rates equal to the greater of (i) a floating per annum rate equal to 0.25% above the prime rate or (ii) a fixed per annum rate equal to 3.50%, also paid on a monthly basis.

 The SVB LSA is subject to certain financial covenants, including that we maintain liquidity of at least \$20 million prior to the consummation of our initial public offering, and following the consummation of such initial public offering, that we maintain liquidity of at least \$35 million.
+Liquidity for this purpose is the sum of (i) the aggregate amount of our unrestricted and unencumbered cash and cash equivalents and (b) the Availability Amount (as such term is defined in the SVB LSA).

-The SVB LSA contains various affirmative and negative covenants, including financial reporting requirements and limitations on indebtedness, liens, mergers, consolidations, liquidations and dissolutions, sales of assets, dividends and other restricted payments, investments (including acquisitions) and transactions with affiliates.
+The SVB LSA is secured by substantially all of our assets.
+It also contains various affirmative and negative covenants, including financial reporting requirements and limitations on indebtedness, liens, mergers, consolidations, liquidations and dissolutions, sales of assets, dividends and other restricted payments, investments (including acquisitions) and transactions with affiliates.
 As of December 31, 2020, we were in compliance with all of our financial covenants under the SVB LSA.

-On January 4, 2021, we borrowed \$30.0 million under the LSA.
+On January 4, 2021, we borrowed \$30.0 million under the SVB LSA.
 We used a portion of those proceeds to repay the outstanding borrowings under the Leumi Credit Facility.